-Kirk Ward, LCSW, is the executive director and clinical director of Mount Saint Vincent.
+Kirk Ward, LCSW, is the executive director of Mount Saint Vincent.
 He has worked in various capacities at the agency since 1984.
 Ward has more than 30 years of experience working with children who have experienced trauma, abuse, mental illness, and neglect.
 As a trauma expert, he is frequently asked to speak on the subject.
 Kirk also performs clinical assessments of traumatized children throughout the Rocky Mountain region.
 Ward holds undergraduate degrees in psychology and history from the University of Colorado and received his Master of Social Work degree from the University of Denver.

 Daniel Hines is a Senior Workforce Training Specialist for Mount Saint Vincent.
 Since arriving at the agency in 1989, he worked in various capacities, including mental health worker and unit manager of two of the residential cottages.
 In 1999, Hines developed and ran the Intervention Team program, a school program that is still in use today.
 Hines is a certified CPR/AED/First-aid instructor through the American Red Cross, and he conducts monthly courses for all staff.
 Hines also attained his professional certification in TCI (Therapeutic Crisis Intervention), making him one of 44 people in the world to have achieved this goal.
 In his current capacity, he works with members of the training team and supervisors to evaluate and develop training programs specific to staff members’ needs.
 These include monthly TCI training courses designed to help staff maintain self-control, understand the children’s behavior, and manage violent situations calmly and safely.
 Prior to coming to Mount Saint Vincent, he worked as a crisis intervention trainer and a residential counselor for St. Joseph Children’s Home, a residential treatment center for children.
 Hines attended Marymount College in Salina, Kansas, where he majored in psychology.